gerph/riscos64-status/README.md

 [^squeeze]: Code compression is redundant these days as disc is cheap and fast.
 [^cmunge]: CMunge has been updated to generate AArch64 module headers.
 Not all the interfaces are complete; in particular vector handlers cannot claim the vector as yet.
 [^gcc]: GCC has not been ported to RISC OS 64.
-[^tcc]: TCC has not been ported to RISC OS 64.
+[^tcc]: TCC has been ported to RISC OS 64 and demonstrated to create objects that are linkable.
 It can be compiled for macOS and will create code suitable for use on RISC OS 64.
 [^gas]: GAS has not been ported to RISC OS 64.
 GAS has an ugly syntax, but can be used to build AArch64 binaries on other platforms.
 [^ld]: ld has not been ported to RISC OS 64.
 [^makealf]: MakeALF only operates on ALF files so has not been ported to RISC OS 64.